justinmeiners/efficient-programming-with-components/12_merge_sort.md

-Note that it assumes the lists are nonempty, which is perfectly fine for our sort, which is not going to merge empty lists[^non-empty].
+Note that it assumes the lists are nonempty, which is perfectly fine for our sort, which is not going to merge empty lists[^non-empty-pattern].

 Can you write it without `goto`?
 Not as efficiently[^without-goto].

 [jump]: https://en.wikipedia.org/wiki/JMP_(x86_instruction)
-[harmful]: papers/goto-harmful.pdf
+[goto-harmful]: papers/goto-harmful.pdf

 [^without-goto]: Alex: I have this in code going back to 1985.